 Marketing is a cutthroat career choice.
 You cannot go into marketing worrying about the consumer.
 You cannot go into marketing feeling bad that you were able to convince someone to buy a product they may not need.
 The goal of marketing is to get as many people as you can in a target market to want to buy your product over all of the competition, and the only way to do this effectively is if you are ready to do whatever it takes to get the company to succeed.

 Marketing interviews are going to test your marketing spirit, in addition to your knowledge, your visions, and your ability to make decisions in the field.
 Below are 15 common marketing interview questions that you may face in during your marketing job interview.

 Sample Marketing Job Interview Questions

-- Are you familiar with our target market?
+- What do you know about our target market?

 - How do you generate your marketing plans?

 - What do you use to find out if your marketing plan is working?

 - What marketing strategies do you consider most successful for our product?

 - How and when do you evaluate your marketing campaigns?